naheedmk/c24-swift-xml/README.md

 # Swift to XML Transformer

 This is a simple Spring Boot project that parses an MT103 message and then writes the same message back to the Console.
-Firstly init's original format and then as XML.
+Firstly in it's original format and then as XML.

 ## Building the project